Kaezon/aws-starbound-server/README.md

 This documentation will assume basic knowledge of AWS.

-AWS services used by this project:
+## AWS services used by this project
 - EC2
 - EFS